-NBC’s hit show “This Is Us” has been inciting bouts of ugly crying from thousands of members of the adoption community every week.
-The material is raw and the characters are realistic.
-The show portrays adoption in an honest light.
-Adoption is not always magical and exciting, and the families who adopt are not always perfect.
-Even the most-beloved characters on ‘This is Us’ are human and flawed.
+Recently, NBC’s hit show This Is Us has been inciting bouts of ugly crying from thousands of members of the adoption community every week.
+The material is raw and the characters are realistic, and the show portrays adoption in an honest light.
+It shows that adoption is not always magical and exciting and that the families who adopt are not always perfect.
+Even the most-beloved characters on This is Us are human and flawed.

-I am an adoptee, and the family dynamic has caused me to sit and reflect on my own relationships with my husband and my kids.
-I have felt Randall’s pain of missing out with his birth family in a way I have never seen before on screen.
+I am an adoptee, and recently, the family dynamic in This is Us has caused me to sit and reflect on my own relationships with my husband and my kids.
+I have felt Randall’s pain of missing out with his birth family, and I appreciate seeing it in a way I have never seen before on screen.

-The show has opened up a great conversation on transracial adoption.
-On the show “This Is Us,” Jack and Rebecca were expecting triplets.
-One of the babies was lost, prompting the adoption of Randall, a black baby abandoned at a fire station.
-Their story features daily struggles in their family life.
-It highlights issues the kids have with each other, as well as the ups and downs of parenting them.
+The show has also opened up a great conversation on transracial adoption.
+On the show, expecting parents Jack and Rebecca were having triplets.
+When one of the babies was lost, it prompted the adoption of Randall, a black baby boy abandoned at a fire station.
+The show tells their everyday story, which features the daily struggles in their family life.
+It highlights issues the kids have with each other as well as Jack and Rebecca’s ups and downs in parenting them.
 It covers adoption, loss, and foster care in a way that is touching people like never before.
 It gives us all the feels, and we can’t wait for more.

 People have had a lot to say about This is Us because of its realistic portrayal of adoption and what it can be like.
 Here is a sampling of what some people are saying about the show:

 Have you seen the show?
 What are your thoughts?
 Are you as excited as we are to see where the show takes the story of adoption?